jan-vince/smallcontactform/README.md

 This check has own error message and custom field to set maximum submits.

 ### EMAIL

 Mails can be sent directly or queued ([OctoberCMS queue](https://octobercms.com/docs/services/queues) must be configured!).

-Don't forget to configure mail preferences in *Settings > Mail configuration*!
+Don't forget to configure mail preferences in *Settings > Mail > Mail configuration*!

 #### Allow autoreply

 Email can be send to form sender as confirmation.

 * You have to enter email address and name - it will be used as FROM field
-* Email subject can be manually added here (or edited in *Settings > Mail templates (code: janvince.smallcontactform::mail.autoreply)*)
+* Email subject can be manually added here (or edited in *Settings > Mail > Mail templates (code: janvince.smallcontactform::mail.autoreply)*)
 * Email TO address and name have to be assigned to form fields (in selections only corresponding field types are shown - if you don't see one, try to check it's type in Fields tab)
  * Message field can be also assigned (and will be saved separatelly into database)

 #### Allow notifications